Was the First Century Christian Church Hostile to the Sabbath Day?

 The Council of Jerusalem

-Some wish to point to the advice of the Apostles following the Council of Jerusalem, which was intended to settle the dispute that arose in the early church between the Jewish and Gentile Christians over circumcision and "observing the law", as proof that the Gentiles no longer were to observe the Sabbath of the fourth commandment.
+Some wish to point to the advice of the Apostles following the Council of Jerusalem, which was intended to settle the dispute that arose in the early church between the Jewish and Gentile Christians over circumcision and "observing the law" for justification and acceptance before God, as proof that the Gentiles no longer were to observe the Sabbath of the fourth commandment.
 However, no such conclusion can be accurately drawn.

 The ruling of the Council of Jerusalem was a two fold ruling.